ikr/ikr.su/resume_content.md

 * I'm a functional programming enthusiast, being aware of dangers of _The State_, and understanding that not everything has to be an object.

-* Programming languages I used professionally; sorted by my fluency as of [today](#timestamp): best known — first, less known — last:
+* Programming languages I used professionally; sorted by my fluency as of _today_: best known — first, less known — last:
     1. PHP
     1. C++
     1. JavaScript